minprog/pyprog/opdrachten/week2/overlap/venglish.md

 ## Tips

 * To unpack the `x,y` coordinates from the user input you can use the split the pair on the comma; `a, b = "3,5".split(",")`.
+* You can use logical operators to connect multiple conditions.
+* Test each check function individually before checking for complete overlap between the rectangles.
 * The `check_overlap()` function takes two booleans as input, what does that imply about the output of the other two functions?

 ## Examples